Big, Fat, Wild

 John C. Campbell Folk School provides experiences in non-competitive learning and community life that are joyful and enlivening.
 Located in scenic Brasstown, North Carolina, the Folk School offers year-round weeklong and weekend classes for adults in craft, art, music, cooking, dance, gardening, nature studies, photography and writing.

 On-site lodging is available, as well as all meals.
-See more about the Folk School here.
+Learn more about the Folk School here.